Joker is No Laughing Matter: 64 New Variants Discovered in Less Than a Month

-As part of Google’s App Defense Alliance, Zimperium helps make the Android ecosystem safer by processing all apps before they reach the Play Store.
+As part of Google’s App Defense Alliance, Zimperium helps make the Android ecosystem safer by processing all apps before they reach Google Play.
 However, malicious applications can find their way to user’s devices through third party stores, sideloaded applications and malicious websites that trick users into downloading and installing apps.

 In this blog we will:

 - Provide insights on Joker trojans that have been known since 2017 and keep evolving to avoid detection;

 - Illustrate new evasion techniques used by these samples